inglada/iota2/doc/source/iota2_samples_management.rst

         "strategy": "all"
     }

-In some case, it could be interesting to change the default strategy by one more suited to a specific use-case : using High resolution remote sensor, too many polygons, polygons too big, class repartition is unbalanced ...
+Sometimes, it could be interesting to change the default strategy by one more suited to a specific use-case : using High resolution remote sensor, too many polygons, polygons too big, class repartition is unbalanced ...